pallav-8080/Dice-Roll-Skill/readme.md

-# Volley on-site skill starter kit
+# Volley assessment by pallav soni - create a custom alexa skill

-A starter kit for Alexa skills.
+A customa alexa skill capabale of playing a dice roll game and listing top 10 high scores.

 ## **Getting Started**

+technologies
+unit testing
+ui/ux considerations
+challenges faced
+learnings

 You should receive this repository as a zip file.
 First ensure you have Node installed as well as Node's package manager, npm.
 [NVM](https://github.com/nvm-sh/nvm) is a good resource for installing Node.
 For your code editor, we recommend VS Code.